-Soil: The contaminants detected in the soil (0-1) inch, 1-6 inches and > 6 inches) are designated as the potential COCs for the residential yards (see Table 1 and 2) and include antimony, arsenic, thallium, and lead.
+Soil: The contaminants detected in the soil (0-1 inch, 1-6 inches and greater than six inches) are designated as the potential COCs for the residential yards (see Table 1 and 2) and include antimony, arsenic, thallium, and lead.
 A brief discussion of the toxicologic characteristics of these potential COCs is presented in Appendix B.